February 24, 2014

 The California Department of Education (CDE) has created online tools to help guide schools step by step in creating comprehensive school safety plans that address everything from bullying and mental health issues to disaster preparedness.

 The new School Safety Plan Self-Monitoring Tool (DOC) provides a checklist of items a safety plan must include to comply with the law.
 The CDE's School Safety Elements and Resources document has been updated to help schools identify ways to improve school climate and safety.
-The CDE also offers suggestions for students, parents, the community, and law enforcement on how to Improve Collaboration on School Safety Issues.
+The CDE also offers suggestions for students, parents, the community, and law enforcement on how to Improving Collaboration on School Safety Issues.

 In recent years, these tools have increased the emphasis on the importance of including mental health programs in school safety plans.
 School safety planning committees or site councils are encouraged to work together with county mental health programs and providers to develop policies to refer children who may have mental health issues to the appropriate services.
 This type of partnership between families and communities can help address the mental health needs of students as a strategy in school safety planning.